XDZhelheim/CS205_C_CPP_Lab/project2/README.md

 ### 2.5 Main Function

-In the main function, I used `clock()` function to record the time used to read files and perform Strassen's algorithm.
+In the main function, I used `clock()` function to record the time used to read files and perform matrix multiplication.

+What's more, the program can automatically select multiplication algorithm.
+If the input matrices do not satisfy the requirement of Strassen's algorithm, use for-loop.

 ```c++
 int main(int argc, char const *argv[]) {